Azure/ato-toolkit/automation/zero-trust-architecture/README.md

 * Resource Groups and Resources

 ### Prerequisites
-1. An Azure Subscription (this is where audit policies and deployments will be implemented against.)
+1. An Azure Subscription (this is where audit policies and deployments will be implemented against).
 2. Owner level permissions on the management group and subscription.
-3. (Optional) ManagementGroupID of the Management group where subscription.
+Keep ManagementGroupId or SubscriptionId handy.
-4. All the files in current and sub directories.
+4. All the files and sub directories in current directory.

 ## Method 1- Azure Blueprint

 Use this method if Azure Blueprint engine **is available** in targeted Azure Cloud environment and is desired framework for managing policy assignments and resource deployments.
 More on Azure Blueprints can be found [here](https://docs.microsoft.com/en-us/azure/governance/blueprints/concepts/lifecycle).

-In order to customize and assign Blueprint we first need to import it into Azure Subscription, following instructions in one of two options to do so.
+In order to customize and assign Blueprint we first need to import it into Azure Subscription, follow these steps to do so.

 ### Import via Azure CloudShell